-In the third quarter of 2014 the Company announced a new master brand: goeasy.
-Going forward, the Company's new goeasy master brand will provide a corporate umbrella that unites and supports its subbrands of easyhome and easyfinancial and allow it to more effectively reach its targeted demographic - the cash and credit constrained consumer - with all its lines of business.
+In the third quarter of 2014 the Company launched a new master brand, goeasy, and in the third quarter of 2015 the Company further aligned to this master brand by changing its corporate name from easyhome Ltd. to goeasy Ltd. Going forward, the Company's new goeasy master brand will provide a corporate umbrella that unites and supports its sub-brands of easyhome and easyfinancial, and allow it to more effectively reach its targeted demographic with all its lines of business.

-The values of the new goeasy master brand are Access, Relief and Respect.
+The pillars of the goeasy master brand are Access, Relief and Respect.
 When a customer deals with any of the Company's business units, they will know they can obtain greater access to products and services than they can through more traditional retailers or banks who have denied them in the past.
+They can also access the Company's products through multiple channels, including retail, online and indirect.
 Customers will be provided with relief from their financial challenges with the promise of a decision within 30 minutes.
 Finally, customers will know that they will be respected by the Company and its people throughout their entire customer experience.
 These are the core pillars that anchor the goeasy brand.

-The new master brand launch also involved a shift away from traditional paper based advertising channels towards a greater investment in broadcast and digital media.
-By focusing on the master brand, the Company will maximize the impact of its advertising dollars.
-Both of the Company's sub-brands (easyhome and easyfinancial) will be united under this one umbrella with one common message focused around the core brand pillars.
-It will reach a new set of customers that are unaware of the Company's products and services.
+The launch of the master brand also involved a shift away from paper-based advertising channels towards a greater investment in broadcast and digital media.
 Longer term, the master brand will facilitate the launch of new products and services and reduce the cost of customer acquisition.